Timed Text Working Group Charter

 - European Broadcasting Union (EBU)

-- The EBU is an association of national broadcasting organisations, facilitating the exchange of audiovisual content.
-The EBU has developed EBU-TT, an XML-based format for use in subtitling production and exchange, and EBU-TT-D for use in subtitle distribution, both of which are constrained and extended variants of TTML 1.
+- The EBU is an association of national broadcasting organizations, facilitating the exchange of audiovisual content.
+The EBU has developed EBU-TT, an XML-based format for use in subtitling production and exchange, and EBU-TT-D for use in subtitle distribution, both of which are constrained and extended variants of TTML1.

 - DVB Project: Technical Module (DVB-TM)